 THROUGHOUT MY CAREER, I have been fortunate to work with wonderful mentors, colleagues, and students at institutions that value interdisciplinary and humanistic environmental scholarship.
 The first stage of this journey ended when I completed my undergraduate degree in history at Northwestern University in 1995.
 I later received a master's degree in geography from UC Santa Barbara, and master's and doctoral degrees in history from UCLA.
 Before joining the UCSB faculty in 2008, I was a Beagle Environmental Fellow in the Center for the Environment and Kennedy School of Government at Harvard and a postdoctoral fellow and visiting assistant professor in the Bill Lane Center for the American West at Stanford.

 WHEN I'M NOT WORKING I spend my time outdoors with family and friends.
-In 2015 I took up running and I'm now training for my second marathon.
+In 2015 I took up running and I'm now training for my third marathon.
 My greatest passion, though, is mountaineering.
 Over the past two decades, I have climbed peaks in Mexico, Indonesia, Europe, Alaska, and throughout the American West.
 During graduate school, I lived for a summer in Washington's North Cascades, and in Santa Barbara I am fortunate to have the Santa Ynez Mountains in my backyard.
 I have a special fondness, though, for California’s High Sierra, where I’ve climbed dozens of peaks, camped by hundreds of alpine lakes, hiked thousands of miles of trails, and been bitten by what seems like millions of mosquitoes.
-I also love to surf, bike, paddle, raft rivers, or just go for walks with my family and dog on the beaches near my home.
+I also love to surf, bike, paddle, raft rivers, or just go for walks with dog on the beaches near my home.